sigmaai/self-driving-golf-cart/README.md

 3. Path planning
 4. Engineering

+Localization and other features coming soon...

+## Running the code
+1. Please download/clone the repository.
+2. Make sure that you have all the [dependencies](./requirements.txt) installed.

+To run the autonomous software, do

+`python3 drive.py`.

+(Please use python3 instead of python2, because the ML models are saved in the python3 formate)

 ## Steering
 The software behind the steering system is largly inspired by work done by [Nvidia](https://arxiv.org/pdf/1604.07316.pdf).
 The hardware system is custom designed in house.
 Here is a video demo.